psychemedia/storytelling-notes/grateful_dead.md

 SHAKING-HEAD.

 THERE was once a king of a province in Erin who had an only son.
-The king was verycareful of this son, and sent him to school for good instruction.
+The king was very careful of this son, and sent him to school for good instruction.

 The other three kings of provinces in Erin had three sons at the same school; and the three sent word by this one to his father, that if he didn't put his son to death they would put both father and son to death themselves.